Contactless Bank cards

 The transactions are not displayed instantaneously on the fare reader as they are carried out in the backend system.

-Commuters can also conduct similar checks at the Assisted Service Kiosks and Top-Up Kiosks.
+Commuters can also conduct checks at the Assisted Service Kiosks and Top-Up Kiosks.

 If several contactless cards are detected, more than one card may be charged.